eduardo92tr/eduardo92tr/README.md

 <h1 align="center">Hi! 👋, I'm Eduardo Martínez Ramírez</h1>
 <h2 align="center" style="color: blue;">About me</h2>

 <h3 align="center">Graduated as a Higher Technician in Multiplatform Application Development (DAM), and specializing as a web developer for Microsoft Azure.
-I'm also specializing in C#, .NET, Java, PHP, Javascript, HTML, CSS, Bootstrap, Spring Boot.
-My goal is to become a great full-stack developer, and that's why I'm researching and trying to improve every day. 💪💪
+I'm also specializing in C#, .NET, Azure, AWS, MySQL, Docker, Kubernetes and Javascript.
+My goal is to become a great full-stack developer or Devops, and that's why I'm researching and trying to improve every day. 💪💪
-<br/><br/>
-I currently live in Spain, but I've always loved traveling and experiencing new adventures.
-Learning about other cultures, and who knows, if the opportunity arises, I would be open to living in another place.
-Although Spain will always be my home. 😊
-<br/><br/>
-🕵🏼‍♂️👨🏼‍💻 I spent several years working in sports centers and with the company EULEN, but I decided to make a significant change in my life and focus on a career in computer science.
-I recognized the potential in this field and the opportunities it offers for growth and innovation.
-To pursue this new direction, I am dedicated to acquiring the necessary skills and knowledge to excel in the field of technology.
-<br/><br/>
-I love reading, traveling, movies, sports🏃🏼‍♂️, and doing crafts on the weekends</h3>
 <br/><br/>

 - 👨‍💻 In this GitHub repository, I have uploaded the projects I have been working on and I keep them updated: